Nonlinearity as Rank: Generative Low-Rank Adapter with Radial Basis Functions: Experiments

 \subsection{Singular Value Analysis}

-To investigate whether GenLoRA effectively utilizes its expanded rank capacity, we analyze the distribution of singular values of the weight updates in Figure~\ref{fig:fig5}.
+To investigate whether GenLoRA effectively utilizes its expanded rank capacity, we analyze the distribution of singular values of the weight updates in Figure~\ref{fig:genlora_analysis} \textit{\textbf{(right)}}.
 The left panel reveals that while both LoRA and GenLoRA exhibit effective ranks equal to their preset configurations, GenLoRA enables significantly higher rank with fewer trainable parameters.
 In particular, GenLoRA ($r=64$) attains a full effective rank of 64 using only 3.74M parameters, representing an increase in capacity $8\times$ over LoRA with a higher parameter ($r=8$, 4.72M).
 This confirms that the synthesized ranks are non-degenerate and contribute to enhancing model capacity.

-Furthermore, the sum of squared singular values (\textit{Right}) measures the total contribution of all singular modes of the weight matrices.
+Furthermore, the sum of squared singular values measures the total contribution of all singular modes of the weight matrices.
 It reflects how much feature variation the matrices can express and corroborates this observation.
 GenLoRA exhibits a substantially higher sum of squared singular values than LoRA across all layers.
 Notably, GenLoRA ($r=8$) displays significantly higher energy than LoRA ($r=32$), demonstrating GenLoRA captures more significant feature variations with a fraction of parameters.